WrappedUsername/Web-Dev-Notes/White Papers/KD NFT/README.md

 Hopefully you have found this white paper helpful, I put 100% effort into this project!
 - If you have found this white paper helpful and would like to join our community, please
 - TODO Change the DApp link when finished
-- Visit [Foam Chunk Smudge Minting DApp](https://foam-chunk-smudge.vercel.app/) and mint your Foam Chunk Smudge NFT today!
+- Visit [Foam Chunk Smudge Minting DApp](https://foam-chunk-smudge.vercel.app/) and mint your Knuckle Draggers NFT today!